Leaving Duke (Voluntary and Involuntary) Policy

 Reason for TerminationEligibility for Rehire

-PerformanceEligibility for rehire is dependent upon the appropriate match between the job vacancy and the staff member's skills and capabilities.
+PerformanceEligibility for rehire is dependent upon the appropriate match between the job vacancy and the employee’s skills and capabilities.

-Serious Conduct or Performance ViolationsStaff terminated for serious conduct or performance violations are not eligible for rehire in any type of Duke employment.
+Serious Conduct or Performance ViolationsEmployees terminated for serious conduct or performance violations are not eligible for rehire in any type of Duke employment.

-Involuntary termination requires prior review and approval by the entity/department Human Resources representative and a Staff and Labor Relations representative.
+Involuntary termination requires prior review and approval by the entity/department Human Resources representative.
 The basis for the termination and the facts supporting the action must be fully documented.
-If a staff member is absent for three consecutive, scheduled workdays without contacting his or her supervisor or department in accordance with departmental procedure, the staff member will be considered to have abandoned the position and will be discharged.
+If an employee is absent for three consecutive scheduled workdays without contacting his or her supervisor or department in accordance with departmental procedure, the employee will be considered to have abandoned the position and will be discharged.

 Please refer to the table below for information concerning notification of involuntary termination and termination payment.